docupike/docs/docs/user/usecases/workplace-documentation.md

 ---
-title: Creation of buildings, rooms and workplaces
+title: Workplace documentation
 description: How to document a complete workplace
 lang: en
 ---

-# Creation of buildings, rooms and workplaces
+# A complete Workplace documentation

 In this use case, we will create a building, assign different rooms to this building and fully document an employee's workplace.